 Will I See Whales / Orcas / [specific animal]?

-Honest answer: we don't guarantee specific sightings because we don't bait, chase, or stage encounters.
-What we do guarantee is 6 hours on the water in one of the most concentrated marine ecosystems on Earth, with a guide and local crew who know where the animals tend to be.
-The sighting rate for at least one charismatic megafauna species (rays, dolphins, whales, or orcas) is over 95% across all our day trips.
+Honest answer: we don't guarantee specific sightings because we don't bait, chase, or stage wildlife.
+What we doguarantee is 6 hours on the water in one of the most concentrated marine ecosystems on Earth, with a guide and local crew who know the seasonal patterns and adjust the route to the day's conditions.

 After the Trip